Report: USC, others paid political ‘oracle’ Quinn to buy access to lawmakers

 “All of SCAJ’s contributions (in the Martin race) were made in 2012, and Sen. Martin was not defeated until the 2016 election cycle,” Taylor said.

-However, the grand jury report includes emails sent in 2016 from the trial lawyers to Quinn about political mailers paid for by Better Future for Our Community.
-That group was created by RQ&A for the trial lawyers to target Martin, the report said.
+However, the grand jury report includes emails sent in 2016 between Quinn and his employees about political mailers paid for by Better Future for Our Community.
+That group was created by RQ&A for the trial lawyers to target Martin, the report alleges.

 “They were never hired to perform lobbying services,” he said.
 “We have adamantly denied that during the course of this investigation.”

-Note: An earlier version of this story incorrectly reported emails were sent in 2016 from the S.C.
-Association for Justice to Richard Quinn about political mailers paid for by Better Future for Our Community.
-The emails were between Quinn and his employees.